geektrust/java-tw-interview-starter-kit/README.md

     For example: `java -jar dist/lib/dist.jar '3 Paris one-way'` <br>

-    Note: Each full command should be wrapped in single quotes(').
+    Note: Each full command should be wrapped in single quotes.

 ## Ant tasks available to you.